nelloreward/pkl/README.md

         for i in {1..32}; do python3 count.py -k 2 -l $i; done

-in Bash to perform exhaustive searches recovering the counts of binary P(K)L sequences for sequence lengths between 1 and 32 displayed in Table 1 of the paper.
+in Bash to perform exhaustive searches recovering the counts of binary P(K)L-sequences for sequence lengths between 1 and 32 displayed in Table 1 of the paper.